TacticalSauce/aadams-digital-garden/src/site/notes/supporting/digital garden/Homepage.md

 # Aadam's Digital Garden

 Hello World!
-You have arrived at my digital garden's homepage.
+You have arrived at my digital garden's homepage

 ## Quote of the Day